SubhadityaMukherjee/AI-knowledge-base/docs/articles/Scalar/Differences between Discriminative and Generative models.md

 :::section{.abstract}

 ## Overview
 Machine learning models can be broadly classified into discriminative and generative.
-Discriminative models, such as logistic regression, support vector machines, and decision trees, learn to model boundaries around classes in a dataset and estimate the conditional probability of the target variable given the data.
+Discriminative models, such as logistic regression, support vector machines, and decision [[../../Trees|trees]], learn to model boundaries around classes in a dataset and estimate the conditional probability of the target variable given the data.
 On the other hand, generative models, such as latent Dirichlet allocation, Bayesian networks, and hidden Markov models, create new data points by estimating the joint probability distribution of the data and the target variable.
-Generative models are often used for unsupervised tasks, such as topic modelling and dimensionality reduction, while discriminative models are more commonly used for classification and regression.
+Generative models are often used for unsupervised tasks, such as topic modelling and [[../../Dimensionality Reduction|dimensionality reduction]], while discriminative models are more commonly used for classification and regression.
 :::
 :::section{.scope}
 ## Scope